Steveb1968/script.pseudotv/README.md

 ---
 ### Controls
 There are only a few things you need to know in order to control everything.
 First of all, the Stop button ('X') stops the video and exits the script.
 You may also press the Previous Menu ('Escape\Back') button to do this (don't worry, it will prompt you to verify first).
 Scroll through channels using the arrow up and down keys, or alternatively by pressing Page up or down.
 To open the EPG, press the Select key ('Enter').
 Move around using the arrow keys.
 Start a program by pressing Select.
 Pressing Previous Menu ('Escape\Back') will close the EPG.
 Press the info key ('I') to display or hide the info window.
 When it is displayed, you can look at the previous and next shows on this channel using the arrow keys left and right.
+To access the video osd window press the context menu key ('C\Menu'), to exit the osd press ('Escape\Back').

 ---
 ### Settings